 "This is the official continuation of the Hobbytronic demos comprising demos from groups all over Europe and presented on three disk sides!
 There are 5 demos each on sides 1 and 2 and 4 on side 3 ranging from the simple scrolling message to effects that you have never seen before on your Atari.
 It is not possible to detail every demo but if we could only select one it would be the Visdom demo on side 1.
 This has a large VISDOM logo at the top with a scrolling message at the bottom.
 The logo is large 'hollow' letters which are filled one by one with a rainbow scroll but what makes this quite stunning is that each rainbow scroll is different!
 This should not be possible!
-At the same time the centre of the screen is filled with blended colours in a sort of water reflection which scrolls up the screen.
+At the same time, the center of the screen is filled with blended colors in a sort of water reflection that scrolls up the screen.
 The total effect is amazing and nothing like it has ever been done on the Atari Classic before.
 This is just one of 14 demos to choose and many have a choice of music and other effects by pressing various keys (try everything).
 This disk set represents the very best programming to be found on the Atari as those extremely talented programmers from Europe squeeze every bit of power from the Classic.
-The ethos behind this demo is 'if we can dream it, we can do it' and boy, have they done it!"
+The ethos behind this demo is if we can dream it, we can do it' and boy, have they done it!"

-The demo was very unique at the time of creation and the main reason for that is that the process of creation was very unique in itself.
-It took 6 months of tough coding and designing...
-In 1992 I was stuck in the Germany Army.
-After 3 months of basic military service in Holland (i.e. near the end of the world), I ended up in Karlsruhe (i.e. at the end of the world).
+The demo was unique at the time of creation, and the main reason is that the creation process was remarkable in itself.
+It took six months of challenging coding and designing...
+In 1992, I was stuck in the German army.
+After three months of basic military service in Holland (i.e., near the end of the world), I ended up in Karlsruhe (i.e., at the end of the world).
 I was the only one out of 400 soldiers there who did not live in Karlsruhe but 200 miles away.

-The raster split in the "Wiggle" effect uses two hardware effects at the same time.
-It is based on a self modifying kernel loop which delays the split of $d01a with 1 cycle accuracy.
-Since this is too coarse to achieve full coverage and reach every single pixel, the missile 0 is used in the 5th player mode of PRIOR and quadruple width to color the missing pixels.
-The original version has a minor bug when choosing the random colors for the "Wiggle" which results in sporadic artifacts created by missle 0 in certain color combinations.
-Therefore it is recommended to download this fixed version which prevents that and which is a single executable file which can be loaded from DOS.
+The raster split in the "Wiggle" effect uses two hardware effects simultaneously.
+It is based on a self-modifying kernel loop that delays the split of $d01a with single-cycle accuracy.
+Since this is too coarse to achieve full coverage and reach every pixel, missile 0 is used in the 5th player mode of PRIOR and quadruple width to color the missing pixels.
+The original version has a minor bug when choosing the random colors for the "Wiggle, " resulting in sporadic artifacts created by missile 0 in certain color combinations.
+Therefore, it is recommended to download this fixed version, which prevents that and is a single executable file that can be loaded from DOS.

 Discovering the famous "GTIA bug" was a side effect of trying to find the exact timing for the raster splits.
 Because the graphics 9 pixels were hard to distinguish on my old color TV, I used graphics 10 with a flashing color/luminance during the development to find the correct split and missile position.
 See the "

-I told TLB about my findings and he used the one pixel delay of "ImpRes" to let the converted version of Peachy's excellent snake picture look more natural in his part on the third disk of Overmind
+I told TLB about my findings, and he used the one-pixel delay of "ImpRes" to let the converted version of Peachy's excellent snake picture look more natural in his part on the third disk of Overmind.

-Some years later Polish coders started to exploit the GTIA bug in all variations to create interlace pictures (HIP, RIP, TIP).
-And though there is of course no "inventor" of the bug in the GTIA, I can fairly say that I was the first to exploit it.
+Some years later, Polish coders started to exploit the GTIA bug in all variations to create interlace pictures (HIP, RIP, TIP).
+And though there is no "inventor" of the bug in the GTIA, I can fairly say I was the first to exploit it.
 And yes - I'm fuckin' proud of it :-).